nusco/narjillos/backlog.md

 #===================

 ##Plants and Animals
+* Narjillos cannot lay egg if they're not mature
+* Narjillos can lay eggs at any time, not just after feeding
 * Egg firing
 * Egg firing distance is controlled by genes
-* Narjillos can lay eggs at any time, not just after feeding
 * Green fibers get energy from the environment

+##Dish Edges
+* Kill narjillos who touch outer space
+* Limit panning to inner space (with some margin)
+* Auto-scroll viewport to stay within inner space
+* (Remove the concept of outer space altogether)

 ##Intuitive Navigation
 * Test track/untrack mouse commands with first-comer
-* Limit panning inside space area
 * Make central area of dish visible at a distance
 * Visual effect when tracking/untracking